nybragaramos/arcade-game/README.md

 * The player can move left, right, up and down with the arrow keys.
 * The player begin the game with 3 lifes and 0 score points.
-* The player can earn lives and score points with the collectible items.
+* The player can earn lifes and score points with the collectible items.

 		| Element       | Score Points  |
 		| ------------- |:-------------:|